prathers/eepcollect/Documentation/ExtPagecollector/Configuration/Template/Index.rst

          PAGECONTENT

    c
-         a placeholder to wrap it with some content defined via TypoScript (plugin.tx\_eepcollect\_pi1.display.pagecontent\_stdWrap)
+         A placeholder to wrap it with some content defined via TypoScript (plugin.tx\_eepcollect\_pi1.display.pagecontent\_stdWrap)